traumverloren/make-your-leds-better-listeners/make-your-leds-better-listeners.md

 ^Only a couple lines of code to implement.

-^Include the library
+^Include the library, Create a client that connects to the url wherever the mqtt broker is located on the web

-^Create a client that connects to wherever url the mqtt broker is located
+^Create a function so that whenever the rainbowButton is clicked,

-^Whenever the rainbowButton is clicked, sends a message to the broker with topic "lights" with the payload being the string "rainbow"
+^sends a message to the broker with topic "lights" with the payload being the string "rainbow"

 ---